ejscribner/nextjs-with-couchbase-and-graphql/README.md

 ## Next.js with Couchbase and GraphQL

-> This sample app was created in conjunction with the presentation 'Building a Modern Server-Side Rendering Web App Using Next.js, GraphQL, and Couchbase'
+> This sample app was created in conjunction with the presentation 'Building a Modern Server-Side Rendering Web App Using Next.js, GraphQL, and Couchbase'.
 > Links to recordings of this talk will be available soon

 [Couchbase](https://www.couchbase.com/) is The Modern Database for Enterprise Applications.
 This example will show you how to connect to and use Couchbase for your Next.js app.